sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

     bind C-a send-prefix

-So, how would you answer the use-case we stated? you could, for example, expand your current path with vim, typing `:!# %:h` and then pressing tab:
+So, how would you answer the use-case we stated? you could, for example, expand your current path with vim, typing `:!# %:p:h` and then pressing tab:

-    :!# %:h
+    :!# %:p:h
     <Tab>
     :!# /home/youruser/your/path/
     <Smile>